 However, there are other ways to purchase real estate – some of which can be quicker or more affordable than the traditional route.
 Below are 5 alternative options worth considering if you’re looking to buy a house.

 Buy at an auction

-Buying a house at an auction could be an alternative option worth looking into.
+Buying a house at an auction could be an alternative option worth looking into, as you can see by looking at these Concierge Auctions reviews.
 It is a much faster process and you can often find cheap properties up for auction.

 While some auction houses only allow you to buy property with cash, many so allow properties to be bought with a mortgage.
 You will need to secure a mortgage in principle before attending the auction.
 If you’re planning on buying a fixer-upper, it could be worth seeking out specialist lenders – your average mortgage lender may not be willing to lend money for these properties.